MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 Under **History**, you will see your recent contacts.
 Select one of the contacts to call them.

 > [!NOTE]
->  If you are in a call with a Remote Assist HoloLens user and want to record the call, please schedule a Teams meeting with that user.
+>  Teams mobile only supports call recording for Teams meetings.
+If you are in a call with a Remote Assist HoloLens user and want to record the call, please schedule a Teams meeting with that user and join the meeting so you can record the call.

 ## Schedule a Teams meeting